By Sarah Newman, Principal Lawyer at Thornton + King,

 Types of Easement

-A common easement is a “right of way”, which gives the right to an owner or occupier of land to cross over other land – whether by vehicle (right of carriageway) or by foot (right of footway).
-Often “battle-ax” properties find their “handle” is a shared driveway from their lot to the rear to the road in front that is part owned by each property, in which case each property gives a reciprocal easement over the other to pass over that driveway.
+A common easement is a “right of way”, which gives the right to an owner or occupier of land to cross over some other land – whether by vehicle (right of carriageway) or by foot (right of footway).
+Often “battle-ax” properties find that their “handle” is a shared driveway from their lot to the rear to the road in front that is partly owned by each property, in which case each property gives a reciprocal easement over the other to pass over that driveway.
 Easements for services may protect the power cables and drainage lines that lie underneath that driveway as well.
-Or you might find that two properties close together share a footpath between them which is actually owned by only one of them, or jointly owned and the easement allows both parties free access to pass.
+You might also find that two properties close together share a footpath between them which is actually owned by only one of them, or jointly owned and the easement allows both parties free access to pass through that area.

 In a property with a party wall, for example a semi-detached house or a terrace or townhouse, the title may disclose the property is affected by “cross easements for support” in respect of the party wall between the property and its neighbour.
 This means that each owner shares ownership of the wall, has the benefit of the continued existence of the wall and has reciprocal rights and responsibilities for its maintenance.